Satisfy your desire to see the best of the North Island with this 10-day round trip through some of New Zealand's most fascinating places.

 Everywhere you look in Rotorua, the earth is alive with volcanic activity.
 Spend the day exploring the many geothermal attractions from bubbling mud to erupting geysers.
 In the evening, relax at the Polynesian Spa or immerse yourself in a cultural experience at Te Puia, Mitai or Tamaki Māori Villages.

 Whakatane is one of the sunniest towns in New Zealand with a great mix of activities including a museum, observatory and numerous Maori historical sites.
-Just offshore is White Island, a spectacular active volcano that you can visit by boat or helicopter.

 There are two routes to Gisborne from Whakatane.
 The drive around East Cape is beautiful but challenging, you may want to break the journey with a night at Te Araroa.
 Sights on the way include the beautiful Maori church at Tikitiki, hot pools in Te Puia Springs, and a historic 660-metre wharf in Tolaga Bay.